SnowflakeSnowflake

 commit;

-Replace 'strong-password' with a secure, unique password for the supermetal_user.
-Store this password securely, as you'll need it when configuring the target in Supermetal.
+Replace 'strong-password' with a unique password and store it securely.
+You will enter it when configuring the target in Supermetal.

 Snowflake is deprecating password authentication.
-Please use other authentication methods instead.
+Prefer key pair authentication.

 (Optional) Create a Warehouse